-More than 40 percent of Americans have become overweight or obese and The United States holds the highest rate of obesity among all other high income countries.
+More than 40 percent of Americans have become overweight or obese, and The United States holds the highest rate of obesity among all other high-income countries.

 BMI stands for Body Mass Index.
-It is a measure commonly used to assess whether a person has a healthy body weight in accordance to their height.
+It is a measure commonly used to assess whether a person has a healthy body weight in accordance with their height.
 BMI is calculated by dividing a person’s weight in kilograms by the square of their height in meters (BMI = weight in kg / (height in meters)^2).

 The resulting number is then categorized into different ranges, typically as follows: